Everyone understands the importance of recycling, but do you realize how many everyday objects can benefit the earth from being recycled?

 Business owners should work actively to redefine what corporate responsibility means to them.
 They should not ignore the reality of how their efforts can save the environment from many toxic materials or how their actions can push the government to force environmental policy change.

-In conclusion, recycling electronic devices conserve natural resources, recover valuable materials for the production of new products, reduce pollution, and reduces greenhouse gas emissions.
+In conclusion, electronics recycling conserves natural resources, recovers valuable materials for the production of new products, reduces pollution, and cuts greenhouse gas emissions.
 It sounds like something we should all commit to!